US outlook highly uncertain, businesses 'pessimistic': Federal Reserve

 Government data shows job losses since mid-March are approaching 40 million, although some of the Fed's regional banks report that most of the layoffs are considered temporary.

-Businesses also cited a list of "challenges in bringing employees back to work, including workers' health concerns (and) limited access to childcare."
+Businesses also cited a list of "challenges in bringing employees back to work, including workers' health concerns, limited access to childcare, and generous unemployment insurance benefits," the report said.

+Among the nearly US$3 trillion in rescue measures approved by Congress since the pandemic hit, the government provided an additional US$600 in weekly jobless payments temporarily, on top of any state benefits, and extended the time period for receiving payments.

+The government's Paycheck Protection Program (PPP) offered low-cost loans that businesses will not have to repay if they keep employees on their payrolls and off state unemployment rolls.

-There was strong demand for the government's Paycheck Protection Program (PPP), which helped firms "limit or avoid" layoffs, the report said.
+The Fed survey reported strong demand for PPP which helped firms "limit or avoid" layoffs.

 However, some companies reported offering temporary wage increases for essential workers "to compete with unemployment insurance," which was expanded amid the pandemic.